AI Is Reshaping the CTO and CPO Role: What Tech Leaders Need to Know

 The Blurring Line Between Product and Engineering

-For decades, software teams operated on a handoff model: product managers defined what to build, engineers figured out how to build it, and the two disciplines met somewhere in the middle usually in a doc or Jira backlog.
+For decades, software teams operated on a handoff model: product managers defined what to build, engineers figured out how to build it, and the two disciplines met somewhere in the middle usually in a doc or a Jira backlog.
 That model is breaking down, and it’s happening now.

 AI isn’t just making each individual faster.
 It’s eliminating the friction between roles entirely, turning sequential handoffs into continuous, shared problem-solving.
 As a CTO or CPO, this changes what you need to lead, how you design your organization, and what you hire for.
+The leaders who recognize this early will have a significant advantage.

 What’s Emerging Right Now